Funecio-Agrante/versatile-nodejs-api-client/README.md

         - The second term is an object where the keys / value pair corresponds to the URL or `body` parameters.
 You need to match the key name to the corresponding getter function property value in `this.APIendpoints`.

         - If you make the key name the same as the variable name you want to pass along, you can use property shorthands (ex. `cursor`).

+        - You can uncomment the debug lines in the `#buildURL` method to inspect how URLs are constructed.

 ## Included examples